OWASP/Go-SCP/src/cryptographic-practices/README.md

 data, which you or someone else needs to access later on for further processing.
 A "simple" encryption use case is the HTTPS - Hyper Text Transfer Protocol Secure.
 AES is the _de facto_ standard when it comes to symmetric key encryption.
+This algorithm, as many other symmetric ciphers, can be implemented in different modes.
+You'll notice in the code sample below, GCM (Galois Counter Mode) was used, instead of the more popular (in cryptography code examples, at least) CBC/ECB.
+The main difference between GCM and CBC/ECB is the fact that the former is an **authenticated** cipher mode, meaning that after the encryption stage, an authentication tag is added to the ciphertext, which will then be validated **prior** to message decryption, ensuring the message has not been tampered with.
-On the other hand, you have Public key cryptography or asymmetric cryptography which makes use of pairs of keys: public and private
+On the other hand, you have Public key cryptography or asymmetric cryptography which makes use of pairs of keys: public and private.
+Public key cryptography is less performant as symmetric key cryptography for most cases, so its most common use-case is sharing a symmetric key between two parties using assymetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.

 ```go
 package main